justinnoor/pfhowto/README.md

 sudo pkg upgrade
 ```

-If there are any packages to update, go ahead and do that.
+If there are any packages to update, upgrade them.

 Reboot the droplet:
 ```command